 See the below image where we can see the formulas in the cell.

-We can see that instead of formula results, we are able to see the formula.
-For amounts, currency format is not visible.
+We can see that instead of formula results, we can see the formula.
+For amounts, the currency format is not visible.

-To deactivate this mode, press ‘Ctrl+~’ again or we can click on ‘Show Formulas’ command.
+To deactivate this mode, press ‘Ctrl+~’ again, or click on the ‘Show Formulas’ command.

 #5 – Error Checking

 This command is used to check the error in the specified formula or function.

 See the below image where we have an error in the function applied for the result.